netobserv/flowlogs-pipeline/docs/api.md

                             absence: filter key must be absent (filter value is ignored)
                             match_regex: match filter value as a regular expression
                             not_match_regex: the filter value must not match the provided regular expression
-                 valueKey: entry key from which to resolve metric value
+                 valueKey: entry key from which to resolve metric value; leave empty to count log lines
                  labels: labels to be associated with the metric
                  remap: optional remapping of labels
                  flatten: list fields to be flattened